Common Ground Newsletter: July 2019

-Submit your final offical transcript to the OSU Office of Graduate Admissions: Where to send official transcripts
+Request that your final official transcript be sent to the OSU Office of Graduate Admissions: Where to send official transcripts

-Please visit ECE Graduate Student Information on Carmen.osu.edu
+For more helpful information, please visit ECE Graduate Student Information on Carmen.osu.edu.

 Ohio State ECE is a dynamic program with a commitment to academic excellence and the resources to provide a broad and diverse range of research opportunities.
 The ECE department is consistently ranked among the best in the nation, and is the top-rated ECE program in Ohio.
-We have world-class research labs housed in three buildings on campus, and faculty members who enjoy advising our graduate students and helping them achieve their academic, research and professional goals.
+We have world-class research labs housed in three buildings on campus, and faculty members who enjoy advising our graduate students and helping them to achieve their academic, research and professional goals.

-Our graduates are recruited by major companies such as IBM, Texas Instruments, Microsoft, AT&T, Intel, Hewlett Packard, Ford, and GM.
-Some of our best Master's students continue their studies in the PhD program at Ohio State and other top graduate programs.
+Our graduates are recruited by major companies such as IBM, Google, Facebook, Texas Instruments, Microsoft, AT&T, Intel, Hewlett Packard, Qualcomm, Ford, and GM.
 Many of our PhD graduates hold faculty positions at other universities in the United States and overseas.

-As we prepare for the 2018-19 academic year, the department's faculty, staff, and your fellow graduate students look forward to welcoming you.
-We are here to help you navigate your academic paths and non-academic needs with a motivating, challenging, and highly rewarding graduate studies program that meets the individual needs of every student in our community.
+As we prepare for the 2019-20 academic year, the department's faculty, staff, and your fellow graduate students look forward to welcoming you.
+We are here to help you navigate your academic paths and non-academic needs with a motivating, challenging, and highly rewarding program that meets the individual needs of every student in our community.